-However everytime I let the compressor restart with out either releasing the safety valve between the two cylinders or blocking one of the intake ports the motor struggles to get the compressor running lopeing between start and run and the motor breaker cuts off after about 2 seconds or so.
+However every time I let the compressor restart with out either releasing the safety valve between the two cylinders or blocking one of the intake ports the motor struggles to get the compressor running between start and run and the motor breaker cuts off after about 2 seconds or so.

 What could my problem be???

-It might help other contributors to know what make and HP of compressor.
+It might help all of us to know what make and HP of compressor.

 What my thoughts are is that the intake valve on the second cylinder may be impaired somehow, creating back pressure in the line between the two, and essentially, overloading the compressor motor on startup.

 The Compressor is an Ingersoll Rand Garage Mate 20 Gallon.